 Where: 1138 Flagstaff Rd., Boulder

 The Lowdown: The drive up to Flagstaff House Restaurant isn’t for the faint of heart but it’s well worth it.
-Overlooking Boulder and the plains that go for miles gives this restaurant one of the best outlooks in the state.
-Not only is the view amazing, but the food is world class — caviar, steak tartare, smoked duck leg and other delicacies.
+Overlooking Boulder and the plains that go for miles give this restaurant one of the best outlooks in the state.
+Not only is the view amazing, but the food is world-class — caviar, steak tartare, smoked duck leg and other delicacies.
 There is a three-course menu and a chef’s tasting menu as well.
 It’s a place guaranteed to satisfy the taste buds and the eyes.

 Willow Creek Restaurant